How to fix missing Virtual Machines after upgrading from 10.04 (Lucid) to 12.04 (Precise)?

 $ sudo invoke-rc.d qemu-kvm stop

-In Lucid use
+In Lucid and later, use

 $ sudo service qemu-kvm stop